Thorolf13/vue-y/README.md

 #### save and load

+stores can be automaticly saved in localStorage or sessionStorage

 ```ts
 const intialValue:MyClass = {};

 const myStore = new Store<MyClass>('storeName', intialValue, SaveStrategy.SESSION);
 ```

+custom serialization and deserialisation can be defined

 ```ts
 class MyStore extends Store<MyClass> {